tvanyo/follow-md-links.nvim/README.md

 # follow-md-links.nvim

+## Reasons for the fork
+This fork fixes two issues with the original:
+1. Deprecation warning for treesitter query parse
+2. Supports whitespace in titles

+Both fixes are entered as PRs to the original, but the developer has a life and if you need them now, then you need them now.

+---

 This neovim plugin allows you to follow markdown links by pressing enter when the cursor is positioned on a link.
 It supports:

 - absolute file paths (e.g. `[a file](/home/user/file.md)`)
 - relative file paths (e.g. `[a file](../somefile.txt)`)
 - file paths beginning with `~` (e.g. `[a file](~/folder/a_file)`).
 - reference links (e.g. `[a file][label]. [label]: ~/folder/a_file`)
+- reference links with whitespace (e.g. [a file][label]. [label]: <~/folder/a file>)
 - web links (e.g. `[wikipedia](https://wikipedia.org)`)

 Local files are opened in neovim and web links are opened with the default browser.
 Web links need to start with `https://` or `http://` to be identified properly.